juev/awesome-stars/README.md

 - [lwthiker/curl-impersonate](https://github.com/lwthiker/curl-impersonate) – curl-impersonate: A special build of curl that can impersonate Chrome & Firefox
 - [magic-wormhole/magic-wormhole](https://github.com/magic-wormhole/magic-wormhole) – get things from one computer to another, safely
 - [markuswt/gpt-commit](https://github.com/markuswt/gpt-commit) – Generate commit messages using ChatGPT
+- [microsoft/cascadia-code](https://github.com/microsoft/cascadia-code) – This is a fun, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
 - [mivok/todotxt-tmsa](https://github.com/mivok/todotxt-tmsa) – todotxt-cli addon for working with the cycle
 - [miyurudassanayake/sni-injector](https://github.com/miyurudassanayake/sni-injector) – SNI Injecting tool for free internet (HTTP Injector)
 - [mmtaee/ocserv-users-management](https://github.com/mmtaee/ocserv-users-management) – An easy-to-install solution for setting up OpenConnect VPN server (ocserv), with a web panel for managing users and user groups